 Life Science (Biology) covers the Human Body & Health; Life Functions & Energy Intake; the Structure, Organization, and Functions of Life; Heredity & Genetics; and Evolution.

 Physical Science includes Chemistry and Physics.
-The covered fields are Flow, Conservation, Transformation of Energy; Motion, Work, and Force; Chemical & Nuclear Reactions in relation to Living Systems and Organisms, and Chemical Properties.
-Check out also this article with lots of tips on how to prepare effectively for the GED Science test.
+The covered fields are Flow, Conservation, Transformation of Energy, Motion, Work, and Force, Chemical & Nuclear Reactions in relation to Living Systems and Organisms, and Chemical Properties.
+Check out also this page with tips on taking the GED Science test.

 Scientific data and information may come from sources such as scientific journals.
 You must be able to correctly read the tables, graphs, tables, and charts presented in the information.